BobGerman/Ignite24-Labs/LAB-441/instructions.md

 Next, let's test the grounding data.

-1. In the message box, enter **Tell me about Eagle Air** and send the message.
+1. In the message box, enter +++Tell me about Eagle Air+++ and send the message.
 1. Wait for the response.
 Notice that the response contains information about the Eagle Air drone.
-The response contains citations and references to the Eagle Air document stored on the Product support SharePoint Online site.
+The response contains citations and references to the Eagle Air document stored on the Product marketing SharePoint Online site.

     !IMAGE[test-product-info.png](instructions275666/test-product-info.png)

 Let's try a few more prompts:

-1. In the message box, enter **Recommend a product suitable for a farmer** and send the message.
+1. In the message box, enter +++Recommend a product suitable for a farmer+++ and send the message.
 1. Wait for the response.
 Notice that the response contains information about the Eagle Air and some extra context as to why the Eagle Air is recommended.
-The response contains citations and references to the Eagle Air document stored on the Product support SharePoint Online site.
+The response contains citations and references to the Eagle Air document stored on the Product marketing SharePoint Online site.

     !IMAGE[test-product-recommendation.png](instructions275666/test-product-recommendation.png)"

-1. In the message box, enter **Explain why the Eagle Air is more suitable than Contoso Quad** and send the message.
+1. In the message box, enter +++Explain why the Eagle Air is more suitable than Contoso Quad+++ and send the message.
 1. Wait for the response.
 Notice that the response explains in more detail why the Eagle Air is more suitable than the Contoso Quad for use by farmers.

     !IMAGE[test-product-explanation.png](instructions275666/test-product-explanation.png)

 Finally, let's test the fallback response by asking a question that the agent can't answer:

-1. In the message box, enter **When was Mark8 released?** and send the message.
+1. In the message box, enter +++When was Mark8 released?+++ and send the message.
 1. Wait for the response.
 Notice that the response suggests that the agent should reach out to the team responsible for further assistance as defined in the instructions.

   !IMAGE[test-fallback.png](instructions275666/test-fallback.png)

 Close the browser to stop the debug session in Visual Studio Code.

-### Exercise 3: Add conversation starters
+## Exercise 3: Add conversation starters

 Conversation starters are sample prompts that are displayed in the immersive experience.
 These sample prompts provide a quick way for users to understand the types of questions that can be asked.

-#### Step 1: Update the declarative agent
+### Step 1: Update the declarative agent

 Update the declarative agent to include conversation starters that provide users with sample prompts to help them understand the types of questions they can ask.

 In Visual Studio Code:

 1. In the **appPackage** folder, open the **declarativeAgent.json** file.
-1. So you can see when it's been updated, change the name to "Product support 3"
+1. Update the **name** property value to +++Product support 3+++ so you can see that the agent has been updated.
-1. Add a comma at the end of the "instructions" line, then paste the following code snippet before the closing squiggly brace:
+1. After the **capabilities** property, add a comma, then paste the following code snippet before the closing bracket:

    ```json
    "conversation_starters": [